Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Results

 \subsection{Generalization to MRI dataset}

-A representative example of predicted landmark correspondences by DCNN-Match CE on MRI scans without retraining is shown in Fig. \ref{fig:mri corres landmarks}.
+A representative example of predicted landmark correspondences by DCNN-Match CE on MRI scans without retraining is shown in Figure~\ref{fig:mri} (a).
 Upon visual inspection, the predicted landmark correspondences seem to be accurate despite the different modality of the test scans.
-Further, the number of predicted landmark correspondences per MRI scan pair are listed in Table \ref{tab:mri nr of landmarks}.
-It is worth mentioning that the FOV of acquisition of MRI scans was approximately 16 times smaller than the FOV of acquisition of CT scans in the test set.
-If the number of predicted landmark correspondences in MRI is adjusted for the FOV of acquisition, the predicted landmark correspondences by all variants of DCNN-Match on MRI scans is approximately more than half of the predicted landmark correspondences on CT scans.
-Since the networks were not trained on MRI scans, we expected a strongly reduced number of predicted landmark correspondences on MRI scans.
-However, the fact that still a considerable number of landmark correspondences is predicted is indicative of the generalization potential of the proposed method.
+Further, the FOV of the acquisition of MRI scans was approximately 16 times smaller than the FOV of the acquisition of CT scans in the test set.
+To make a direct comparison between the number of predicted landmark correspondences in CT and MRI datasets, we calculated the spatial density of predicted landmarks by dividing the number of landmarks by the total number of voxels in each image.
+In CT scan images, a large portion of the image consists of background voxels where the DCNN-Match variants do not predict landmark correspondences.
+Therefore, we considered only the voxels in the patient's anatomy by counting the number of voxels in the largest connected component after binarizing the image through intensity thresholding.

-The spatial matching errors (shown in Fig. \ref{fig:mri pck}) of the predicted landmark correspondences on MRI scans are comparable to the spatial matching errors observed for CT scans, which is sound proof of the generalization capability of the proposed approach.